Dynamics Within Latent Chain-of-Thought: An Empirical Study of Causal Structure: RQ2: Information Flow and Stepwise Influence Structure

 \section{RQ2: Information Flow and Stepwise Influence Structure}

 RQ1 establishes that intervening on a single latent step can change the final decision, but it does not reveal where this perturbation propagates along the reasoning trajectory.
 In RQ2, we compare step-to-step propagation of explicit CoT and latent CoT using an influence matrix $W$ (Eq.~\ref{eq:rq2_W}) and its principal influence graph rendering for readability.
-Specifically, we couple a single-step intervention at step $t$ with an early readout at a downstream step $s$, and measure how strongly the intervention changes the teacher-forced output distribution on the gold answer, see figure~\ref{fig:method_overview} (IV).
+We couple a single-step intervention at step $t$ with an early readout at a downstream step $s$, and measure how strongly the intervention changes the teacher-forced output distribution for the gold answer; see Figure~\ref{fig:method_overview} (V).
 Unless otherwise stated, we report GSM8K in the main text; CommonsenseQA results are provided in Appendix~\ref{app:rq2_csqa}.
+Because the resulting graph is protocol-conditioned, we additionally test alternative intervention operators and an alternative readout protocol in Appendix~\ref{app:rq2_operator_robustness} and Appendix~\ref{app:rq2_logit_readout}.